 This argument is obviously wrong, but it is not that easy to say what exactly is wrong here.
-The simplest - and rather convincing - answer is to say that the test should be fixed before the experiment.
+The simplest-and rather convincing-answer is that the test should be fixed before the experiment.
 Indeed, if Rosencrantz showed some sequence of heads and tails to Guildenstern and after that the coin tossing gave exactly the same sequence, this would be a very convincing reason to reject the null hypothesis of a fair coin.

 Still this answer is not universal.
 Imagine that we buy a book called "A Million Random Digits".
 We open it and find that it is filled with zeros.
 Do we have reasons to complain?
-If we have said "Look, this book is suspicious; may be it contains only zeros" before opening the book, then we definitely do - but what if not?
-Or what if we find out that the digits form the decimal expansion of $8.5\pi$ (a hypothesis that hardly could come to our mind before we study carefully the book)?
+If we have said "Look, this book is suspicious; may be it contains only zeros" before opening the book, then we definitely do-but what if not?
+Or what if we find out that the digits form the decimal expansion of $8.5\pi$ ?
+Note that this hypothesis hardly can come to our mind before we study the book carefully.

-Sometimes the experiment is already in the past, so we look at the data already produced (like Kepler did when analyzing the planet observations).
-Probably, in this case we should require that the test is chosen without knowing the data, but it is (a) more subjective and (b) rarely happens in practice (usually people do look at the data before discussing them).
+Sometimes the experiment is already in the past, so we look at the data already produced, like Kepler did when analyzing the planet observations.
+Probably, in this case we should require that the test is chosen without knowing the data, but it is (a) more subjective and (b) rarely happens in practice, usually people do look at the data before discussing them.

 On the other hand, even the test formulated before the experiment could be dubious.
-Imagine that there are many people waiting for the outcome of the coin tossing, and each of them declares her own statistical test (a small set of outcomes).
-After the experiment it is found that the outcome fails one of the tests (i.e., belongs to the small set declared by one of the observers), and we are ready to declare that the null hypothesis is rejected.
+Imagine that there are many people waiting for an outcome of the coin tossing, and each of them declares her own statistical test, i.e., a set of outcomes that has probability at most $\varepsilon$ .
+Here $\varepsilon$ is some small number; it is the same for all tests.
+After the experiment it is found that the outcome fails one of the tests, i.e., belongs to the small set declared by one of the observers.
+We are ready to declare that the null hypothesis is rejected.
 Should we take into account that there were many tests?
-One can argue that the probability to fail (at least) one of N tests is (roughly speaking) N times bigger than the probability to fail a single test, so the result is less convincing than the same result with only one observer.
-This correction factor N is ofter called the Bonferroni correction and is quite natural.
-On the other hand, the observer who declared the failed test can rightfully complain that she did not know anything about other observers and it is a completely unacceptable practice if actions of other people beyond her control and knowledge are considered as compromising her findings.
+One can argue that the probability to fail at least one of the N tests is bounded by $N\varepsilon$ , not $\varepsilon$ , so the result is less convincing than the same result with only one observer.
+This correction factor N is often called the Bonferroni correction and is quite natural.
+On the other hand, the observer who declared the failed test could complain that she did not know anything about other observers and it is a completely unacceptable practice if actions of other people beyond her control and knowledge are considered as compromising her findings.
+And it is difficult to answer in a really convincing way to this complaint.

-By the way, one can still buy such a book [27] now (August 2019) for 50.04 euro, or 903.42 euro, if you prefer the first edition (a second-hand copy).
+$^{2}$ By the way, one can still buy such a book [27] now (August 2019) for 50.04 euro, or 903.42 euro, if you prefer the first edition, but agree to get a second-hand copy.

 In fact, this is not only a philosophical question, but also an important practical one.
-If a big laboratory with thousand researchers uses threshold value 0.05 for statistical significance, then we could expect dozens of papers coming from this lab where this threshold is achieved - even if in fact the null hypothesis is true all the time.
+If a big laboratory with thousand researchers uses threshold value 0.05 for statistical significance, then we could expect dozens of papers coming from this lab where this threshold is crossed-even if in fact the null hypothesis is true all the time.